pradel/create-react-app-esbuild/packages/craco-esbuild/README.md

 - Replace babel-loader with esbuild during development
 - Replace babel-loader with esbuild for faster build time
 - Replace terser with esbuild for faster build time
+- Replace OptimizeCssAssetsWebpackPlugin with esbuild for faster build time
 - Use esbuild when running jest

 ## Installation